Peakboard/peakboard-templates.github.io/_templates/MQTT-As-Data-Source/en.md

 ---
 layout: article
-title: mqtt as data source
+title: MQTT as data source – your MQTT dashboard with Peakboard
 description:
-  - This visualization shows how to use MQTT as a data source&#58; The monitors are located at different points in the production hall.
-For example, the worker has one of these monitors at his station and can request maintenance.
-The production manager can react to messages on another monitor.
-The response time is therefore much faster and shows how different Peakboard Boxes and visualizations can work together.
+  - "This visualization shows how to use MQTT as a data source to easily enable communication between two dashboards: The two monitors can be located at completely different locations in the production hall.
+The worker uses one of the monitors at his station to request maintenance.
+The production manager in turn sees the message on his monitor in real time and can react accordingly.
+This shortens reaction times and enables problems to be solved more quickly.
+Download template now."
 lang: en
 weight: 600
 isDraft: false